Emilgardis/RCON-Web-Admin/README.md

-### Notice:  __Continued development of the project has moved to this fork.__ The original developer, @brainfoolong, stopped maintaining [the original project](https://github.com/brainfoolong/rcon-web-admin) due to their lack of time.

 # RCON Web Admin

 RCON Web Admin is a powerful web interface to control your RCON servers.
 All servers with RCON support should work.